Do you really know your strengths?

 Find out your personality type

-You can do this by using the Myers Briggs indicator – this can be done quickly and cheaply online at www.personalitypage.com.
-As part of the report you receive on your type, you’ll find a list of your strengths
+You can do this by using the Myers Briggs indicator – this can be done for free at 16personalities As part of the report you receive on your type, you’ll find a list of your strengths.

-Try all or some of these and then look at your findings.
+Try all or some of these suggestons for gathering information on your strengths and put your feedback in one place.
+Creating a wall of Post-its is a great way to do this.
 What patterns do you notice?
-And which of your strengths do you particularly enjoy playing to?
+And which of your strengths do you most enjoy using?
 Like any information you find out about yourself, knowing your strengths gives you clues to the type of work you’ll most enjoy.
 And it also means you’re well armed with evidence to persuade future employers that you’re the right person for their job.

 Find out more